-Páirc an Chrócaigh Baile Átha Cliath 3 Guthán +353 1 865 8685 www.gaa.ie/medical-and-player-welfare
+Páirc an Chrócaigh Baile Átha Cliath 3 Guthán +353 1 865 8610 www.learning.gaa.ie/mouthguards

-GAA MOUTHGUARD INFORMATION 2013/2014 INFORMATION FOR CLUBS, COACHES, PLAYERS AND PARENTS BACKGROUND Since January 1st 2013, it has been mandatory for players in age grades up to and including minor to wear a mouthguard in all Gaelic football practice sessions and games.
-From January 1st 2014, this rule will apply to Gaelic footballers in all age grades.
-KEY POINTS - Gaelic footballers in all age grades must wear a mouthguard from January 1st 2014 - A properly fitted mouthguard is the best available protective device for reducing the incidence and severity of sports-related dental injuries - Players can be sent-off in a game for not wearing a mouthguard - Players will not be not covered under the GAA player injury scheme if they don't comply with the mouthguard rule - No Mouthguard?
+GAA MOUTHGUARD INFORMATION INFORMATION FOR CLUBS, COACHES, PLAYERS AND PARENTS BACKGROUND Since January 1st 2014, it has been mandatory for all players to wear a mouthguard in all Gaelic football practice sessions and games.
+KEY POINTS - Gaelic footballers must wear a mouthguard. - It is the responsibility of each individual player to use a mouthguard - A properly fitted mouthguard is the best available protective device for reducing the incidence and severity of sports-related dental injuries - Players can be sent-off in a game for not wearing a mouthguard - Players will not be covered under the GAA player injury scheme if they don't comply with the mouthguard rule - No Mouthguard?
 No Game!